-To determine the position of the pipe, you will need to locate the gas pipeline at 10m intervals along the parallel straight sections and physically locate all bends, junctions / laterals service offtakes and tappings / protrusions and at entry and exit locations.
-Some site conditions may require intervals of 5m or less for accurate location of services.
+To determine the position of the gas pipeline, you will need to locate the pipeline at 10m intervals by potholing along the parallel straight sections and physically locate all bends, junctions / laterals service offtakes and tappings / protrusions and at entry and exit locations.
+Some site conditions may require potholing intervals of 5m or less for accurate location of services.